-Building on our excellent OFSTED grades, a long standing and strong partnership with regional schools that has been highly praised by our external examiners, and very high levels of satisfaction among our PGCE students and Newly Qualified Teachers, we are delighted to be involved in the development of School Direct.
+Building on our consistent high OfSTED grades, a long standing and strong partnership with regional schools that has been highly praised by our external examiners, and very high levels of satisfaction among our PGCE students and Newly Qualified Teachers, we are delighted to be involved in the development of School Direct.

 School Direct is an exciting development in the School of Education and Lifelong Learning at UEA.
 The programme has been developed between the University and partner schools in response to the changes in Initial Teacher Education implemented by the Department for Education.

 School Direct at UEA

 You will study for a one-year Postgraduate Certificate in Education with an additional award of 90 Master's credits – PGCE(M).
 The course will lead to you gaining qualified teacher status (QTS).
 As a School Direct trainee you will study alongside and follow the same programme as our Provider-led PGCE(M) students.